fal-ai/dbt-fal/docsite/docs/Reference/variables-and-functions.md

 ### `write_to_model` function

 You have to define the target source in your schema and use it in fal.
-This operation appends to the existing source by default and should only be used targetting tables, not views.
+This operation overwrites the existing relation by default and should only be used targetting tables, not views.

 When used in `fal flow run` or `fal run`, it does not accept a model name, since it only operates on the associated model